-Can You Raed Tihs? is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Can You Raed Tihs? for Mac is compatible with Snow Leopard (10.6) and higher.

 When you launch the application, an unscrambled message is displayed in the left window.

 If you click on the "Scramble" button, this message is scrambled (using the above rule) and placed in the right window, and the unscrambled message is removed as shown below.